BerkeleyLearnVerify/Scenic/src/scenic/simulators/Gazebo/README.md

 ## On Implementing Actions and Behaviors:
 - One important thing when adapting your robot to the Gazebo interface is to separate out any code that handles waiting-until-finish for each action when implementing actions in `actions.py` .
 This is because it is important to not have any code that blocks execution of Scenic in the background.
 - Instead, implement your action, and write the wait code as a behavior in `behavior.scenic`, and chain the `take` clause for the action and the `do` clause for the wait behavior inside another behavior, and call this new behavior to perform the action in your Scenic program.
 See the Sawyer implementation as an example.
+- In general, any kind of complex action/function from the robot's API that will block code execution should be written as a `behavior` rather than an `Action`.
+-
+-
+## Other notes:
+- The `gazebo_models` contains object models that can be added to the simulation.
+This folder is a clone of this repo: https://github.com/osrf/gazebo_models